neeldas6789/Spirolib_new/docs/test2_name_change.md

 ## Spirolib
-A Python library for processing and analyzing spirometry data.
+A New Python library for processing and analyzing spirometry data.

 ## Features
 Batch processing of spirometry data